 Energy consumption and costs are relatively high in Ontario.
-The figure below shows the significant increase in electricity costs over the last decade, taxing municipal reserves.
+The figures below show the significant increase in electricity costs over the last decade, taxing municipal reserves.
+The charts show the Time of Use as well as General Service types of electrical connections.